 Sometimes, consumers need to dispute a charge on their credit card.
-Maybe a merchant refuses to provide a refund for whatever reason, or perhaps they’ve been the victim of fraud.
-Either way, the last resort is to contact their bank to reverse a payment — a chargeback.
+Maybe a business refuses to provide a refund for whatever reason, or perhaps they’ve been the victim of fraud.
+Either way, their last resort is to contact their bank to reverse a payment — a chargeback.
 (Learn more about thebasics of chargebackshere.)

-It’s an important consumer protection, yet bad actors often exploit this process for their own gain by disputing legitimate purchases and demanding a refund.
-Known as chargeback fraud, it’s one of the most popularforms of fraudthreatening ecommerce businesses today.
+It’s important for consumer protection.
+But criminals often exploit this process by disputing legitimate purchases and demanding a refund.
+This is chargeback fraud and is one of the most popular forms of fraud threatening ecommerce businesses today.

 The problem with fighting chargebacks manually

-Merchants always have the option to fight chargebacks, but they have to make a pretty solid case to win a dispute.
-And even if they win, a chargeback still counts against their chargeback ratio, so it’s better to prevent them than defend them.
+As a business, you always have the option to fight chargebacks, but you have to make a pretty solid case to win a dispute.
+And even if you win, a chargeback still counts against your chargeback ratio.
+So it’s better to prevent them than defend them.

-For most ecommerce merchants, preventing chargeback fraud usually entails manual work.
-Compliance teams cancel individual fraudulent orders and then block IP and email addresses one by one.
-This “review, cancel, and block” process bogs down compliance staff and, unless a team is highly trained, differentiating between genuine and fraudulent chargebacks is tough.
+Preventing chargeback fraud usually entails a lot of manual work.
+Your compliance teams need to cancel individual fraudulent orders and then block IP and email addresses one by one.
+This “review, cancel, and block” process is a huge drain on resources.
+On top of that, unless your team is highly trained, differentiating between genuine and fraudulent chargebacks is tough.

-In addition to manual reviews, ecommerce merchants can also use third-party risk management tools.
-While they do help, they are often inefficient as they’re one step removed from where ecommerce chargeback fraud happens — thepayment processor.
+In addition to manual reviews, you can also lean on third-party risk management tools.
+And, while they do help, they're often inefficient since they’re one step removed from where chargeback fraud happens: the point of payment.

-While a business can’t prevent all chargebacks from happening, reducing chargeback fraud is possible with the right payments tools.
-That’s because the first line of defense against ecommerce chargeback fraud is the payments processor.
+While you can’t prevent all chargebacks, with the right payment tools, you can reduce them.
+That’s because the first line of defense against chargeback fraud is the payments processor.

 "Reporting and predictive analytics on the transaction and settlement side of chargebacks would never have been possible without Adyen because we wouldn’t have the granularity of data to build out accurate models."

 And the 27% reduction in chargeback write-offs could be only the beginning.
-Forrester applied a chargeback write-off rate of only 0.8% for the composite merchant profile used in the TEI™ study.
-In addition, the merchants interviewed for the study were also already using existing third-party risk management tools — making them outliers among ecommerce businesses.
+Forrester applied a chargeback write-off rate of only 0.8% for the composite organisation profile used in the TEI™ study.
+Additionally, the businesses interviewed for the study were also using existing third-party risk management tools — making them outliers among ecommerce businesses.